 This type falls in the category of structured products

-Bear spread-warrant offers a visa versa scheme: the investor expects the closing the underlying asset price at the level of lower strike.
-If the forecast is wrong, the investor loses the money with the underlying asset price higher or at the level of upper strike.
+Bear spread-warrant offers a vice versa scheme: the investor expects the closing of the underlying asset price at the level of lower strike.
+If the forecast is wrong, the investor loses their money with the underlying asset price higher or at the level of the upper strike.

-Investor with the capital of $ 100 expects that Apple share, which now is $ 100, will grow in price by $ 3 during a month, but it will not be less than $ 97.
+An investor with capital of $ 100 expects that an Apple share, which now is $ 100, will grow in price by $ 3 during a month, and it will not be less than $ 97.
 The investor can lose or earn $ 3, but he has to spend $ 100 to participate in the strategy.
 Instead of that, he can buy spread-warrant, whose price is far lower.
-The price of spread-warrant depends on the underlying asset price, strikes, volatility, warrant term, interest rates.
+The price of spread-warrant depends on the underlying asset price, strikes, volatility, warrant term and interest rates.
 Let’s assume it will be $ 3, in other words the investor doesn’t spend $ 100 while he has the same opportunity to earn.
 In the same way, the investor can double the invested sum.
-He can invest the rest $ 97 in other assets or buy spread-warrant for the whole capital and double the capital.
+He can invest the other $ 97 in other assets or buy a spread-warrant for the whole capital and double the capital.